-But here is what I see regularly as a web designer who builds sites specifically for credentialed health professionals: practitioners who have put real thought into HIPAA compliance in their clinical systems, and then have a standard Google Form or Wix contact form sitting right there on their homepage collecting sensitive patient information.
+That is the part a lot of clinicians miss, and honestly, it is not their fault.
+When you launched your website, nobody handed you a compliance checklist alongside your login credentials.
+But here is what I see as a web designer who builds sites specifically for credentialed health professionals:30 of the last health-professional sites I’ve audited had a standard Google Form or Wix contact form sitting right there on the homepage collecting sensitive patient information.
 Quietly.
 With no safeguards in place.

 What makes a website form subject to HIPAA in the first place?